tmobile/monarch/README.md

 # Monarch

-This is a series of tools for [Chaos Toolkit](https://chaostoolkit.org/) which can perform targeted experiments on application deployed in [Cloud Foundry](https://www.cloudfoundry.org/) applications their bound services.
+This is a series of tools for [Chaos Toolkit](https://chaostoolkit.org/) (CTK) which can perform targeted experiments on applications deployed in [Cloud Foundry](https://www.cloudfoundry.org/).

 ## Setup